gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 ### History of Open-Source Contributions

-- Currently I have no projects to display for Open-Source Contributions, although I have performed modifications in college projects for fellow students.
+- Currently I have no projects to display for Open-Source Contributions as I am learning new tools and technologies, although I have performed modifications in college projects for fellow students.

 #### History of Community Engagement:

 - Regularly answer technical questions and doubts of students from my college and help them in their tasks.
 - Active participant in the [Gtech Mulearn](https://discord.gg/tech-community) where I help newcomers and share my knowledge.
+- Active user in GitHub for the purpose backend web development and deployment os websites.
+- Active user in LinkedIn where I post and share valuable content.

 #### Highly Visible Technical Content:

-- Currently, I have not published and technical content.
+- Currently, I have not published any technical content as I am learning new technical tools and technologies.

 #### Highly Used Software Tools:

-- Developed a web-based Task management tool called [TodoNow](https://github.com/vishakh-abhayan/TodoNow) used by 2000+ users.
+- Python
+- C programming
+- SQL
+- Figma
+- GitHub
+- VScode

 #### Competitive Website Profiles: